United States Auto Club: 1978 plane crash

+Arthur W Graham III, Director of Timing & Scoring, was scheduled to be on the flight, but decided last-minute to drive back with the timing equipment.

 The incident closely followed the death of Indianapolis Motor Speedway owner Tony Hulman.

 End of championship car sanctioning

 The plane crash came at a time when Indy car owners and drivers were demanding changes from USAC.
 Aside from the Indianapolis 500, USAC events were not well attended, and the owners felt that USAC poorly negotiated television rights.
 The owners also wanted increases in payouts, especially at Indy.
 Though some think the plane crash was used as an opportunistic way to force change in the sport, it was merely an unfortunate coincidence.
 The seed of dissent had been growing for several years before the accident, and claims the crash was an immediate cause for the 1979 CART/USAC "split" are considered for the most part unfounded.

 Also unpopular were the attempts of USAC to keep the aging Offenhauser engine competitive with the newer, and much more expensive, Cosworth DFX engine using boost-limiting "pop off valves" and limiting the amount of fuel that could be used.

 Finally, most car owners banded together to form Championship Auto Racing Teams (CART) in 1978, with the first race to be run in 1979.
 USAC tried unsuccessfully to ban all CART owners from the 1979 Indianapolis 500, finally losing in court before the race began.
 Both the USAC and CART ran multi-race schedules in 1979.

 Indianapolis Motor Speedway president John Cooper was instrumental in forming a joint body of CART and USAC with the creation of the Championship Racing League (CRL) in March 1980.
 However, in mid-1980, Cooper forced USAC to renounce their agreement with the CRL if they wanted to keep officiating the Indy 500.
-After USAC's attempt at a 500-mile race at Pocono Raceway – which was boycotted by the CART teams, forcing USAC to fill the field with silver crown cars – USAC and CART eventually settled into a relatively peaceful co-existence, with USAC continuing to sanction the Indianapolis 500 and no other Championship car races, and CART including the race in its schedule between other CART-sanctioned races.
-USAC continued to sanction the Indy 500 until 1997, when the Indy Racing League (itself product of the second American open-wheel split in 1996) terminated the sanctioning agreement following two consecutive officiating controversies that year; subsequent Indy 500s (and IRL races, as USAC was also involved in IRL's racing-related matters up to that point) were sanctioned by the IRL itself, which was renamed the IndyCar Series in 2003.
+After USAC's attempt at a 500-mile race at Pocono Raceway – which was boycotted by the CART teams, forcing USAC to fill the field with Silver Crown cars – USAC and CART eventually settled into a relatively peaceful co-existence, with USAC continuing to sanction the Indianapolis 500 and no other Championship car races, and CART including the race in its schedule between other CART-sanctioned races.
+When the Indy Racing League (IRL) split with CART in 1996, USAC served as the sectioning body for IRL races, including the Indy 500, until terminated the sanctioning agreement following officiating errors at the 1997 Indianapolis 500 and 1997 True Value 500; subsequent Indy 500s have been sanctioned by IRL—renamed the IndyCar Series in 2003—itself.